Skip to main content

 Three failure modes route donations incorrectly:

 2. DAF (donor-advised fund) name-matching.
 Most DAF sponsors (Fidelity Charitable, Schwab Charitable, Vanguard Charitable, etc.) match recipients by name string by default.
-A donor who recommends a grant to "Feed America" via their DAF portal may land on a name-matching list that includes the separate, unaffiliated similarly-named charities's record.
-If the donor doesn't manually verify the EIN, the wrong entity receives the grant.
+If the donor doesn't manually verify the EIN on the recipient record, the grant can be routed to the wrong entity.

 3. Corporate matching gifts.
 Employee-match systems use partner-vendor databases (most commonly Benevity).
 The vendor's record search defaults to name-match.
 Without EIN-based filtering, an employee submitting a match request can have it routed to the wrong charity.